ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   ```

   Transaction requirements:
-  It should be an active transaction (that has id) from one of YDB services.
-I.e. Table or Query.
+  It should be an active transaction (that has an id) from one of {{ ydb-short-name }} services.
+I.e., Table or Query.

 {% endlist %}